Six civilians killed in India-Occupied Kashmir poll violence

 Police had also detained hundreds of young people and separatist activists in the run-up to the poll, sources told AFP.

-Rebel groups in Indian Kashmir have for decades battled troops and police, demanding independence or a merger of the territory with Pakistan.
+Separatist groups in India-Occupied Kashmir have for decades battled troops and police, demanding independence and a merger of the territory with Pakistan.

 Around 500,000 Indian soldiers are deployed in the region.